ortus-docs/commandbox-docs/packages/artifacts.md

 ```

 You can clear individual artifacts by slug and version with the `artifacts remove` command.
 Or just wipe all of them with `artifacts clean`.

+> **info** The artifact cache is only used by the ForgeBox endpoint.
+It is the only remote endpoint capable of telling CommandBox what the latest version of a package is without downloading it again.